fontlabcom/getgo-fonts/docs/zotosans-balinese.md

 ---

-## Coto Sans Balinese
+## Zoto Sans Balinese

-Coto Sans Balinese is a design for the Balinese script.
+Zoto Sans Balinese is a design for the Balinese script.

 It contains 182 glyphs and 4 OpenType features, and supports 130 characters from the Unicode blocks: Balinese.